Marc Cherry: Devious Maids

 In 2012, after the end of Desperate Housewives, Cherry and Eva Longoria began working on a new series, Devious Maids.
 Initially it had been produced for ABC, but it then aired on Lifetime.

 The series is set in Beverly Hills and the protagonists are Latina maids: Marisol (Ana Ortiz), Rosie (Dania Ramirez), Carmen (Roselyn Sanchez), Zoila (Judy Reyes), and Valentina (Edy Ganem), who work for celebrities or rich people.
 They not only clean the homes of celebrities, but also put order in their lives, and sometimes fall in love.
 Just like the women of Wisteria Lane, these maids have to deal with mysteries and secrets, since, during the first episode, one of their friends, the maid Flora, is mysteriously murdered, and it's up to Marisol to investigate the murder and to exonerate her son Eddie, wrongly accused.

 Even for Devious Maids, Marc Cherry hired someone who had worked with him: Roselyn Sanchez, who plays Carmen Luna, one of the maids, appeared in the last episode of Desperate Housewives.
 Others in Devious Maids who had previously worked with Cherry include Rebecca Wisocky, Melinda Page Hamilton, Valerie Mahaffey, Matt Cedeno, Richard Burgi, and James Denton.

 Why Women Kill

 On September 24, 2018, it was announced that CBS All Access had given the production a straight-to-series order.
 Why Women Kill was created by Cherry, who was also expected to executive produce alongside Brian Grazer, Francie Calfo, Michael Hanel, and Mindy Schultheis.
 Production companies involved with the series were slated to consist of Imagine Entertainment and CBS Television Studios.
-On December 10, 2018, it was reported that the series would receive $8.4 million dollars in tax credits from the state of California and premiered on August 15, 2019.
+On December 10, 2018, it was reported that the series would receive $8.4 million in tax credits from the state of California and premiered on August 15, 2019.